 - Will the used stair lift be reliable enough for the length of time required?
 The older the lift, the more service it will require to keep it running.

 - Some stairlifts are manufactured to only last 2 to 3 years and unfortunately, many of these end up for sale on the internet.
-Some of these brands include Ameriglide, Summitt, Acorn, TK Access, Meditek, and Easy Climber.
+Some of these brands include Ameriglide, Summit, Acorn, and Brooks.

 - Most stairlifts will only fit on 1 side of the stairs.
 If you want to install the lift on the other side of stairs, you are out of luck.

-Learn more about why choosing a Bruno stairlift from Accessible Systems is a smart choice for you and your loved ones.
+Learn more about why choosing a stairlift from Accessible Systems is a smart choice for you and your loved ones.
+We do provide a free estimate to help your compare the prices of chair lifts.